UnlockedLabs/UnlockEd-Open/README.md

 Deployment of UnlockED is intended to be very straightforward.
 It can be deployed by:

 1. Cloning this project repo to the root of their apache web server
-2. Set permissions on the cloned directory to allow apache to write to the directory (UNSAFE QUICK ANSWER: chmod 777 -R unlocked)
+2. Set permissions on the cloned directory to allow apache to write to the directory (UNSAFE QUICK ANSWER: chmod 777 -R UnlockEd-Open)
 3. Setting up a virtual host that points to the root directory of this project
 4. Create the following MySQL databases: 'learning_center_api_db' and 'learning_center_api_analytics'
-5. Adjusting the database connection settings in the /config/database.php and /analytics/config/database.php files to match those of your MySql server
+5. Adjusting the database connection settings in the /config/database.php and /analytics/config/database.php files to match those of your MySql server:

+        // specify your own database credentials

+        private $host = "localhost";
+        private $db_name = "learning_center_api_db";
+        private $username = "root";
+        private $password = "yourpassword";
+        public $conn;

 6. Set your site_url in the create tables script (NOTE: You can either do this here, or complete the table population and manually modify the setting in the site_settings table):
 - On line 165 of config/populate-tables.php change the site_url value from :